marcinbln/Sandwich_club/README.md

 ## Overview
 * Simple app to show the details of each sandwich once it is selected.
-* Design details view
+* Design the layout for the detail activity so the different elements display in a sensible way
-* Parse JSON data to produce Sandwich object and populate the UI
+* Parse JSON data to the model object and populate the UI

 ## Why this Project